Our Location

 We have only a two-bin compost system, so we don’t have a storage bin (the third bin).
 We just place finished compost around the yard as soon as it’s done.

 So do leaves alone make perfect organic compost?
 Not quite.
 Compost requires four things: carbon-rich material, nitrogen-rich material, water, and air.
-Carbon-rich materials are generally dry and brittle, like shredded paper or fallen leaves.
+Carbon-rich materials like shredded paper or fallen leaves are generally dry and brittle.
 This portion gives the pile bulk.
 Nitrogen-rich materials, like coffee grounds or grass clippings, are usually moist.
 Nitrogen kick-starts decomposition.

 Since dead leaves are full of carbon, they can use a bit of a nitrogen kick to get the decomposition going.
 Coffee grounds are a particularly good nitrogen resource.
 Save your coffee grounds up or collect them from coffee shops (Starbucks bags them and gives them out!).